 - request the amendment of documents that contain personal information about the applicant which is incomplete, incorrect, out-of-date or misleading.

-A comprehensive introduction to FOI can be found on the State Records website.
+A comprehensive introduction to FOI is on the State Records website.